Report by Daniel Mortlock:

 A very different form of innovation was that James Houlder actually got to bowl for the first time in years.
 His medium pacers netted him 4 wickets at 9.00 which, combined with 70 runs at 35.00, was enough to win the award for Best All-Rounder to go with his Best Captain gong.
 James's bowling performance meant he was also in contention for the Bowling Award, although in the end that went to Daniel Mortlock (8 wickets at 6.88), who edged out Jamie Scott (4 wickets at 3.00) and Harry Houlder (5 wickets at 18.80).
 But maybe the most important bowling development was how much of it was done by "third generation" tourists, with Barrases Sacha and Felix, Ben Massey and David Harrop taking 7 wickets at 21.86 between them.

-So spectacular were these falls that either could easily have been named Character Of The Tour on the basis of these efforts, but in the end this accolade went to a rejuvinated Baz Dare (for the first time in at least 15 years - and maybe ever).
+On this basis Pam - or perhaps the curry itself - could have been named Character Of The Tour, but in the end this accolade went to a rejuvinated Baz Dare (for the first time in at least 15 years - and maybe ever).
 Such was the brevity of the tour and, hopefully, the reduced strain on the eternal generosity of Baz and Wendy, that there was even wild talk of increasing the scope of the tour again next year . . .